Light-Wizzard/Sound-Room/README.md

 ### Pictures

-The first image is when the box is closed, it measures 7-foot tall by 4-foot wide, and a normal recliner fits inside, the concept will include a boom mount for the recorder, and you use a laptop, smartphone, or tablet to read from.
+The first image is when the box is closed, it measures 7 feet tall by 4 feet wide, and a normal recliner fits inside, the concept will include a boom mount for the recorder, and you use a laptop, smartphone, or tablet to read from.

 ![Image 1](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0001.png)